Erie Reader

 The Erie Reader is an Erie, Pennsylvania alternative newspaper which focuses on local news, culture and entertainment.
-It was founded on March 28, 2011 by Adam Welsh and Brian Graham.
+It was founded on March 28, 2011, by Adam Welsh and Brian Graham.

 The Erie Reader is a free publication and is distributed bi-weekly in most neighborhoods throughout the Erie region on Wednesdays, with approximately 15,000 copies distributed to over 300 high foot-traffic locations.
-It is Erie’s only independently run print newspaper.
+It is Erie's only independently run print newspaper.

-The Erie Reader is known for several of its annual issues including Erie’s 40 Under 40, I2E (Otherwise known as the Industry, Innovation, and Entrepreneurship Issue) and their Best of Erie issue.
+The Erie Reader is known for several of its annual issues including Erie's 40 Under 40, I2E (Otherwise known as the Industry, Innovation, and Entrepreneurship Issue) and their Best of Erie issue.

-Awards and recognition

-In 2014, the Erie Reader news staff received the Leadership Award from Erie Arts and Culture which "recognizes a business, government, or foundation that has exhibited long term support for arts and culture, OR whose work has had a significant impact on the region’s arts/cultural landscape OR has demonstrated a successful collaboration between an arts and cultural organization and business."